alien4cloud/alien4cloud.github.io/documentation/3.0.0/admin_guide/ha.md

 If the JVM or the machine crash (or event if an A4C instance can't reach ElasticSeach), the health check will fail, consul will disable the session, and the lock (if it is associated with this session) will be released.
 The primary will fall back in backup mode.
 Another instance will be elected.

 # Installation

+{% warning %}
+This section describe deprecated manual HA settings.
+We strongly recommend you to automate your installation using [A4C Spray](https://github.com/alien4cloud/alien4cloud-spray/tree/develop) project that well manage HA setups.
+{% endwarning %}

 ## Sample topology